Fund helps kids win Chincoteague ponies

 Raising “Star,” she said, helped transform a painfully shy 10-year-old girl into the confident, sociable professional horse trainer she is today.

-“It’s something special when you take an animal that is three months old and grow with it,” Barrick said, gently letting the pony drink from a water bottle.
+“It’s something special when you take an animal that is three months old and grow with it,” said Barrick, gently letting the pony drink from a water bottle.

-She’ll return to Chincoteague next week for an annual reunion of past winners, as she and most Feather Fund “alumni” do every year.
+She’s returning this week to Chincoteague for an annual reunion of past winners, as she and most Feather Fund “alumni” do every year.

 Alyssa is looking forward to joining the group.

-“I’m like freaking out because I'm so happy,” she says.
+“I’m like freaking out because I'm so happy,” she said.
 “I can't wait to meet my new foal and my new Feather Fund family.”